-- 1. Remove the key from the key switch. - Press the Tension Tester steadily to the middle of the upper side of the belt.
-The "lip" will lead the tester on to the belt. - Slowly increase the pressure on the tester, until you hear a clicking sound.
+- 1. Remove the key from the ignition switch. - Press the Tension Tester steadily to the non-cogged side of the belt, half of the distance between the motor-driven sprocket and rear wheel drive sprocket.
+The "lip" of the tester will lead the tester on to the belt. - Slowly increase the pressure on the tester, until you hear a clicking sound.
 Do not increase the pressure after the tester has clicked. - 4.
 Remove the tester carefully from the belt.
 Avoid rough movements of the tester, as this would change the results of the measurement.
-The measurement should be in the range of 44-66 lbs (20-30 kg).
+The measurement should be in the range of 20-30 kg.